clement-massit/Projet-Boutique-en-ligne/README.md

 ionic serve
 ```

 It will open the app in your browser, press _F12_ in order to have a better visualisation (phone mod)

+ENJOY !